Christmas ideas for golfers

 Golf hats are usually OK, golf jackets or wind breakers are fine, golf shirts are OK, however golf slacks or pants are not ok, unless you are very personal with the golfer.

 Another golf accessory or apparel item that is almost always OK, is rain gear.
 These sizes are usually determined as small, medium or large, extra large, so the size is usually easy, conservative colors of navy or black are best, and rain gear to the real golfer is definitely worthwhile.
-Rain gear that is Gortex lined, will surely be a favorite gift.
-Again, it’s an item that people don’t want to buy for themselves, but if they’ve ever played in a golf tournament in the rain or when they do play in the rain they’ll certainly appreciate it.

 Golf Lessons